 Meeting agendas shall be distributed 3 working days in advance of the meetings of the Strategy and Performance Board unless urgent items are received or awaited by the Office of the Police and Crime Commissioner.
 Urgent or late reports will need to be approved by the Chief Executive before inclusion for consideration by the Board.
 Quality Assurance of reports will be via the Chief Executive and other officers from the Office of the Police and Crime Commissioner.
-Agendas will generally cover the following key areas: People, Performance, Finance, Consultation, Staying Ahead (the Force change management programme) and Risk.
+Agendas will generally cover the following key areas: People, Performance, Finance, Consultation, Organisational Change Programme and Risk.
 A forward work programme is in place to ensure that the meetings are effective and focus on matters at appropriate intervals throughout the year.